 The man with the tattooed penis was Gregory Charles Lloyd Richards, then 32 years old.
 When police prosecutor Sergeant Warren Christley questioned him in the Westmead Coroner’s Court, he initially denied having the tattoo.
 However, he ultimately acknowledged that he had the words “Knock The Top Off” tattooed on four lines on his penis.

 Richards denied being at the sex-for-drugs party.
-Khoury refused to answer the coroner’s questions on grounds it would incriminate him.
+Khoury refused to answer the coroner’s questions because it would incriminate him.

 According to Dummet, a month after she reported Carmen missing, Khoury telephoned her.